markburns/flow/README.md

 As such it will act as a high level initial design document for a suite of CLI utilititis to make this process less fiddly.

+## Dependencies

+This project is pre-alpha.
+I'm gradually adding minor tweaks each day that make my developer day more enjoyable and productive.
+I currently work on Ubuntu in Tilix as my terminal and gvim as my text editor.

+I'm happy to try
+* make it more text editor agnostic
+* more terminal agnostic
+* more OS agnostic
+* remove dependencies

+Initial known dependencies.
+(There may be more I haven't realised just yet)

+* hub
+* httpie
+* bash
+* zsh
+* git
+* get-github-pr-review-comments

+Also there's a dependency on opening gvim for my current client's project.
+I think my github handle is also in here at the moment.
+Those are easy to sort out.

+I'm not in any rush to do these things, as the main goal is  making my life easier and better first, with it being re-usable elsewhere being a secondary goal.

 ```
 TICKET -> CODE -> REVIEW -> DEPLOY
 ```